RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/introduction/Introduction.md

 2. This guide is a living document i.e. it will change and grow over time - with your input.

 ## Alternative or Additional Guidance

-The "writing style" in this guide is "succinct and opinionated" i.e. data analysis plots (with source code where possible) and observations and takeaways that you can assess against your data and environment.

-It is not a verbose treatment of topics with broader or background context.
+This guide is not a verbose treatment of topics with broader or background context.
 For that, consider the following (no affiliation to the author):

 -  [Effective Vulnerability Management: Managing Risk in the Vulnerable Digital Ecosystem](https://www.amazon.com/Effective-Vulnerability-Management-Vulnerable-Ecosystem/dp/1394221207)